Savli: Economy

 Energy company Thermax is investing around Rs 1,000 crore in Savli to add substantially to its manufacturing capacity.
 German players Voith Siemens and R+B Filter GmbH will be investing around Rs 150 crore and 50 crore respectively for hydroelectric.

 Education

 Savli is an education hub for the town and nearby villages.
-KJIT Savli is one of the prominent educational campus located in savli which provides KG to college level education.
-It is the largest educational campus in Savli.
-The K. J. Institute of Engineering and Technology offers offers B.E. and Diploma Courses in Mechanical, Electrical, Civil, Computer - I.T. and Automobile Engineering Branches.
-3 Year's BCA - Bachelor of Computer Application course is also available here.
-K J Vidhya Mandir - KG to 12th Std.
-Gujarati & English Medium School is approved by Gujarat Board.
-K. J. Institute of Ayurveda and Research offers 4.5 Year's B.A.M.S.
-Ayurveda Courses.
-Government I.T.I., Homeopathy College, Gangotri School is located in savli.
-Savli Taluka Kelavni Mandal managed Arts & Commerce college, Savli High School and H. P. Sheth Kanya school for girls are crowns of savli.
+KJIT Savli, which provides KG to college level education, is the largest educational campus in Savli.

 Connectivity

 Savli is connected to all major towns of Gujarat by public transport service operated by GSRTC, with direct routes to Vadodara, Anand, and Godhra.